NewForce-at-Mountwest/client-side-mastery/book-1-leonids-toys/chapters/ARRAY_STRING_METHODS.md

+# 9. Array and String Methods

-## Strings into Arrays into Strings
+## Converting Strings and Arrays

 Now that you have worked with arrays and strings in various contexts, this chapter will cover how to convert strings into arrays, and vice versa.